Witches’ Wisdom Tarot

 One of the things I really appreciate about the Witches’ Wisdom Tarot is that it takes you out of either-or thinking.
 As the two previous pairings and this one show, nothing is all this or all that.
 These two cards present two very different impressions of the fox.
 Neither are incorrect.
 This 6 of Air takes a different approach to the one I am used to.
 However, I can see my usual interpretation still represented in the artwork.
 The message the creators wanted to portray here though is that sometimes we need to let things grow before we move into areas we are not ready or mature enough to face.
 I find the energy of this card really peaceful.
 Maybe because the advice is more passive in nature.
 Give yourself time.
 Don’t rush.
 If you do the fox is there to maintain the balance.
 Balance is actually the card’s keyword.

-In 16 Love rather appearing as a threat, the fox is very much an ally.
+In 16 Love, rather than appearing as a threat, the fox is very much an ally.
 This makes a lot of sense since Fox was one of the guides and teachers that helped in the creation of the deck.
 Knowing that makes its presence here feel intuitive and natural.
 After all, this deck is trying to guide us towards love.
 I look at this card and I hear the words, “I see you” and to me, when openly felt and expressed, those are three of the most magical words we can say to one another.
 To be truly seen is the greatest gift we can bestow on each other.

 2 of Air & 4 of Water